VRLabHIB/MRVR_NSR/README.md

 # MRVR_NSR

-**This repository shows the code for the study: Stark et al., 2024.
-The impact of presentation modes on mental rotation processing: a comparative analysis of eye movements and performance. *Scientific Reports * https://doi.org/10.1038/s41598-024-60370-6 **.
+This repository shows the code for the study: **Stark et al., 2024.
+The impact of presentation modes on mental rotation processing: a comparative analysis of eye movements and performance.** *Scientific Reports * **https://doi.org/10.1038/s41598-024-60370-6**.
 If you use parts of our work, we would be very happy to be cited in your article.

 ## \data
 **0_raw_experiment** experiement data data was